 We will no longer drink Champagne and other sparkling wines from narrow, upright glasses, also called flutes, because some have resolved the dilemma “Champagne Flutes or Glasses” in favor of glasses.
 So we will drink Champagne henceforth from wider wine glasses.
 That’s how the famous Decanter magazine writes, and this will likely become a new trend in the field.

 In flutes, Champagne cannot reach its full potential.
 This new trend is expected to be supported by both champagne growers and glassmakers.
 Maximilian Riedel, director of arguably the most celebrated wine glassmaker in the Riedel world, told the Decanter online edition that champagne flutes are outdated.
-Jean-Baptiste Lécaillon, the champagne cellar clerk at Louis Roederer, said for the same portal that their Champagne needs a different glass, not a flute, and is often served in white wine glasses, where can only show its full potential.
+Jean-Baptiste Lécaillon, the champagne cellar clerk at Louis Roederer, said for the same portal that their Champagne needs a different glass, not a flute, and is often served in white wine glasses, which can only show its full potential.
 They even developed their own glass, called the tulip, which is also tall but much wider than the flute.

 The champagne flutes or glasses dilemma has been on the air for several years.
 The narrow and tall glasses are attractive because they can easily see the bubbles, but the aroma of the best champagnes does not come to the fore.
 And that is why the trend of serving champagne in white wine glasses, which champagne houses have used for years, is also expected to move to a wider wine environment.
 The sommeliers at the best restaurants are supposed to take care of this, offering the best champagnes to the guests in different glasses.
 The wide glasses should allow more bubbles to burst at a time due to the larger surface area, which emphasizes the aroma.